irmen/cx16rockrunner/README.md

 ----
 - *bug:* it is still possible to eat diamonds that are not getting added to the score.
 BD1 Cave 4 (butterflies).
 Some obscure timing/cavescan order issue?
 - cosmetic: test: tweak the controls to also register joystick buttons outside of cavescan - does this make it more responsive? or just laggy?
-- cosmetic: allow joypad to select caveset too, not only via keyboard
 - feature: scroll long filename list in the load caveset screen
 - feature: touch up the tileset to real 16x16 graphics? starting with diamonds and boulders then Rockford then the rest
 - feature: selectable tilesets?  also add the real c64 retro tileset with adjustable palette?